upfrontug/upfrontug.github.io/_interviews/2015-12-8-interview-melanie-thewlis.md

 __Can you think of a web project, or an app, or a creative project that recently impressed and inspired you?__

+> Here were people with a strong social justice mission, doing fascinating, stylish and compelling web projects

 The projects that really blow me away generally combine some sort of journalism or storytelling with really great interactive data visualisations.
 I remember a couple of years ago when I discovered [The Guardian datablog](http://www.theguardian.com/data), I was just so inspired – here were people with a strong social justice mission, doing really fascinating, stylish and compelling web projects that balanced storytelling and sharing the data and facts

 Of course this whole field has blossomed incredibly in the past few years.
 One brilliant example I saw earlier in the year looked at the overall trends of deaths in wars over the twentieth century.
 It’s a dark topic but ultimately it carried a hopeful message.